Seasoned Los Angeles County Chapter 7 Bankruptcy Attorney

 If your income amount exceeds that of an average household similar to yours, you must complete the rest of the test in order to determine whether you are eligible for Chapter 7 bankruptcy.
 This includes examining your additional expenses and deducting them from your total income, such as those related to child care, food, utilities, car payments, and housing costs.
 Your total income, minus your expenses, is then used to determine how much income you are left with each month.
 If the final amount calculated comes out to be between 125 and 175 dollars, you will likely qualify for Chapter 7 bankruptcy.
 If you are left with less than 125 dollars, you will automatically qualify under Chapter 7.
 If you happen to have a disposable income exceeding 175 dollars, you may be entitled to file a Chapter 13 action.

 Contact us now to learn whether you qualify for Chapter 7 bankruptcy

 If you are in debt, there are a number of options to choose from in order to regain your life and start anew.
-For more than two decades, the attorneys at the Goldbach Law Group have been helping clients find practical solutions to even the most challenging financial problems.
+For more than three decades, the Bankruptcy Attorneys at the Goldbach Law Group have been helping clients find practical solutions to even the most challenging financial problems.
 For more information, contact us today at (562) 696-0582 to schedule a free confidential consultation.
 We service clients located throughout Los Angeles County, including the Whittier, Norwalk, Downey and El Monte areas.
 Se Habla Espanol.